Procedure for Data Removal - Computer Systems

 Replaced computer systems are often recycled within a University unit.
 This is a consideration noted on the IT Information for Surplus Property Form supplied by MUN IT-classified employees when de-commissioning a computer system.
-Other than intra or inter-departmental equipment transfers, there are three standard options for handling old or obsolete computer systems, and these are covered on the IT Information for Surplus Property Form.
+Other than intra or inter-unit equipment transfers, there are three standard options for handling old or obsolete computer systems, and these are covered on the IT Information for Surplus Property Form.
 They are, depending on the classification of the computer, to:

 (1) declare the equipment as surplus,

 (2) donate the equipment to the Computers for Schools (CFS) Program or